a-belevich/blog/concurrency_limiters.md

 * After the upstream errors reach a certain percentage, the downstream service's retry policy cannot catch all errors, and lets some of the errors through.
 Which, in turn, causes a decrease in their own concurrency limits.
 * Eventually, even the client’s retry policy becomes not strong enough, and the driver starts to receive a significant amount of errors, despite the retries on 2 levels.

-I.e.: one bad (not even super bad: just one error in 2 seconds) actor pushes the system from the stable state successfully handling 10k requests/sec into a state where 1k-1.5k requests per second fail; all due to an interaction between AIMD limiters, LeastBusy load balancers, and 2 levels of zero error tolerance.
+I.e.: one bad (not even super bad: just one error in 2 seconds) actor pushes the system from the stable state successfully handling 10k requests/sec into a state where 1k-1.5k requests per second fail; all due to an interaction between AIMD limiters, `LeastRequest` load balancers, and 2 levels of zero error tolerance.

 ## Caveats

 The model can be not completely accurate.
-For example, the LeastBusy balancing mode always chooses the least busy worker globally; in real envoys it’s a 2-step process.
+For example, the `LeastRequest` balancing mode always chooses the least busy worker globally; in real envoys it’s a 2-step process.
 How accurate is the model’s representation of reality - difficult to answer without real-world tests.

 # Real life